 Psychographics pertain to people’s values, attitudes, lifestyles and personalities.
-These are a key to understanding motivations and why people do what they do.
+These are key to understanding motivations and why people do what they do.
 Consumer segmentation involves grouping people according to shared traits; thus, psychographic segmentation groups people according to shared motivations.

-Harvard Business Review recently published an article titled, “Psychographics Are Just as Important for Marketers as Demographics,” by Alexandra Samuel.
-Ms. Samuel states that, “Marketers are used to thinking and speaking in demographics, since slicing a market up by age, gender, ethnicity and other broad variables can help to understand the differences and commonalities among customers… but psychographics, which measure customers’ attitudes and interests rather than ‘objective’ demographic criteria, can provide deep insight that complements what we learn from demographics.”
+Harvard Business Review published an article titled, “Psychographics Are Just as Important for Marketers as Demographics,” by Alexandra Samuel.
+Ms. Samuel states that “Marketers are used to thinking and speaking in demographics, since slicing a market up by age, gender, ethnicity and other broad variables can help to understand the differences and commonalities among customers… but psychographics, which measure customers’ attitudes and interests rather than ‘objective’ demographic criteria, can provide deep insight that complements what we learn from demographics.”

 Any segmentation is arguably better than no segmentation, but demographic segmentation assumes that everyone in a group defined by physical traits thinks and acts alike, which we know is not the case.
 Ms. Samuel uses examples that may be familiar to many marketing teams: “Our target audience is 14-34 years olds” or “We are launching a campaign aimed at urban Latinos.”
 While the groups may share common cultural and situational context, it is safe to assume these two groups are not made up of people who all have the same personality, priorities or motivations.
 Diversity of thought is an important consideration when appealing to a target audience.

 In addition to demographics are socioeconomics, where segmentation groups consumers according to income, household assets, education, political affiliation and other variables.